nbschon/CHIP8-CPP/README.md

 Some things I'd like to add in the future would be a way to change the FPS in real time, since different CHIP-8 implementations ran at different speeds.
+Currently, sound is also unimplemented.

 Additionally, there's also the SUPER-CHIP, which extends the capabilities of the original interpreter with things